Call us: 651-291-7263

 Minnesota Statute of Limitations

 This is something many don’t consider when considering legal options.
 However, this is important.
 In the state of Minnesota, a person only has a certain amount of time to file a lawsuit.
 This time period starts from the date of the accident.
-If this time runs out, then a person has lost the ability to bring a claim or suit.
+If this time runs out, then a person has lost the ability to bring a claim or personal injury lawsuit.

 This does happen sometimes.
 When it does, Minnesota has a modified comparative fault rule.
 This comes into play when the court decides both parties share some fault for the accident.
 For example, a jury finds the plaintiff 30 percent responsible for the crash.
 This means the plaintiff will still receive 70 percent of the total calculated damages.